wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/index.rst

 The following components will be installed:

-- The Wazuh server including the Wazuh manager in a single-node cluster or in a multi-node cluster, the Wazuh API and the Wazuh Kibana plugin.
+- The Wazuh server, including the Wazuh manager as a single-node cluster or as a multi-node cluster, the Wazuh API and the Wazuh Kibana plugin.

-- Elastic Stack including Open Distro for Elasticesearch in a single-node cluster or a multi-node cluster, Filebeat and Kibana on a same host as Elasticsearch node or on a separate one.
+- Elastic Stack, including Open Distro for Elasticesearch as a single-node cluster or as a multi-node cluster, Filebeat and Kibana on a same host as Elasticsearch node or on a separate one.

 To protect the data in the Elastic Stack the certificates will be deployed using the `Search Guard offline TLS tool <https://docs.search-guard.com/latest/offline-tls-tool>`_.
 The guide will also refer to the section explaining how to secure communication between the Wazuh API and the Wazuh Kibana plugin.
 In addition, in order to use the Wazuh Kibana plugin properly, the extra Elasticsearch roles and users will be added.

 To allow the installation process and guarantee the expected performance of the Wazuh-Elastic Stack components all hosts must meet the hardware requirements described in the :ref:`Requirements <distributed_requirements>` section.

-The user can choose between Step by step installation, a manual way of carrying out the process, or Unattended installation, an automated way using scripts:
+The user can choose between Step by step installation, a manual way of carrying out the process, or Unattended installation, an automated way using script:

 .. toctree::
     :maxdepth: 1